Prostitution in Germany: Post 2002

 In March 2007, the brothel "Pascha" in Cologne announced that senior citizens above the age of 66 would receive a discount during afternoons; half of the price of €50 for a "normal session" would be covered by the house.
 Earlier, in 2004, a 20% discount for long-term unemployed had been announced by a brothel in Dresden.

 Also in 2007, authorities in Berlin began to close several apartment brothels that had existed for many years.
 They cited a 1983 court decision that found that the inevitable disturbances caused by brothels were incompatible with residential areas.
 Sex workers' rights groups and brothel owners fought these efforts.
 They commissioned a study that concluded that apartment brothels in general neither promote criminality nor disturb neighbors.

-The economic downturn of 2009 has resulted in changes at some brothels.
+The 2008 financial crisis and Great Recession led to changes at some brothels.
 Reduced prices and free promotions are now found.
 Some changes, the result of modern marketing tools, rebates, gimmicks.
 Brothels introducing all-inclusive flat-rates, free shuttle buses, discounts for seniors and taxi drivers.
 "Day passes."
 Some brothels reportedly including loyalty cards, group sex parties, rebates for golf players.
 Clients have reported reducing their number of weekly visits.

 In 2009, the Bundessozialgericht ruled that the German job agencies are not required to find sex workers for open positions in brothels.
 The court rejected the complaint of a brothel owner who had argued that the law of 2002 had turned sex work into a job like any other; the judges ruled that the law had been passed to protect the employees, not to further the business.

 The effects of the reforms continue to be debated.
 A five-part series in Der Spiegel in 2013 claimed it was a failure.
 Others have argued that, while the German model still has many weaknesses, it has reduced violence against sex workers.

 In 2014, a startup in Berlin launched Peppr, an app for prostitution.

 The Criminal Code was amended in October 2016 to criminalise clients of trafficked or coerced prostitutes.
 This change was led by Social Democrat Eva Högl.

 The Prostituiertenschutzgesetz (Prostitutes Protection Act) came into force in July 2017.
 Amongst the provision of the Act are registration of prostitutes, annual health checks and mandatory condom use.
 Brothel operators also need to register and prove their 'good conduct' before registration.
 The legislation also places restrictions on advertising.